MicrosoftDocs/architecture-center/docs/ai-ml/index.md

 ### Language models

-*Language models* are powerful machine learning models used for natural language processing (NLP) tasks, such as text generation and sentiment analysis.
+*Language models* are a subset of Generative AI that focuses on natural language processing (NLP) tasks, such as text generation and sentiment analysis.
 These models represent natural language based on the probability of words or sequences of words occurring in a given context.

 Conventional language models hare used in supervised settings for research purposes where the models are trained on well-labeled text datasets for specific tasks.
 Pretrained language models offer an accessible way to get started with AI and have become more widely used in recent years.
 These models are trained on large-scale text corpora from the internet using deep learning neural networks and can be fine-tuned on smaller datasets for specific tasks.